bwfiq/compose-files/README.md

   - Includes a startup script that pulls in a cloudflare api token as a secret
   - Internal ports: 443 (reverse proxy)
   - External ports: 443 (reverse proxy)
+  - Proxies configured:
+    - None so far :)
 - [DIUN](https://github.com/crazy-max/diun) as image update notifier
   - Monitors for updates and sends telegram message
 - [Hoarder](https://github.com/hoarder-app/hoarder) as bookmark manager